 For most lenders, getting prequalified is the first step toward a loan or line of credit.
 You’ll need to answer a few questions about your income, assets, debts, credit, and/or projected home purchase, and if you appear to meet the lender’s basic qualification standards, they’ll give you an estimate of how much you can afford.
 Since you don’t need to submit any documents, you can usually complete this process over the phone or via an online form.

 The main point to emphasize here is that the lender is basing their prequalification on the information you provide.
 They’re not verifying your income or pulling your credit, which means your credit score won’t be affected.
 That all comes later, as part of the preapproval process.

 Take your prequalified loan amount with a grain of salt.
-Since the lender hasn’t verified your income, there’s a good chance it could change.
+Since the lender hasn’t verified your income or credit score, there’s a good chance it could change.

 What Does Preapproved Mean?